Linaro/lkft-website/_pages/branches/index.md

 - 4.9
 - 4.14
 - 4.19
+- 5.4

-In addition to LTS branches, the latest stable branch is also tested.
+In addition to LTS branches, the latest stable branches are also tested.

 ## Android-common